Lebanglibby/Mental-Health-App/README.md

 ## Assets

-The `assets` directory houses images, fonts, and any other files you want to include with your application.
+The `assets` directory houses images, fonts, and any other files.

 The `assets/images` directory contains [resolution-aware images](https://flutter.dev/to/resolution-aware-images).